xvazquezc/markdown-cv/index.md

 ## Experience

 `2017-present`
-**Associate professor**, *Department of Geosciences and Geography, University of Helsinki*, Helsinki, Finland.
+**Postdoctoral fellow**, *School of Biotechnology and Biomolecular Sciences, University of New South Wales*, Sydney, Australia.

 `2013-2018`
 **Adjunct of the Faculty of Graduate Studies**, *Department of Earth Sciences, Dalhousie University*, Halifax, NS, Canada.